Haikal02-alt/Triaxis-GNU-Linux/README.md

 Triaxis listens to our community

-Triaxis uses doas instead of sudo
+Triaxis uses doas instead of sudo starting Triaxis 2026.4.08

 You Can Find Any Archives Here https://github.com/Haikal02-alt/Triaxis-GNU-Linux-Archive